Political violence in the United States: 1960–1980

-In 1969, Fred Hampton was drugged, then shot and killed in his bed during a predawn raid at his Chicago apartment by a tactical unit of the Cook County State's Attorney's Office, who received aid from the Chicago Police Department and the FBI leading up to the attack.
+In 1969, Black Panther Party deputy chairman Fred Hampton was drugged, then shot and killed in his bed during a predawn raid at his Chicago apartment by a tactical unit of the Cook County State's Attorney's Office, who received aid from the Chicago Police Department and the FBI leading up to the attack.
 Law enforcement sprayed more than 100 gunshots throughout the apartment; the occupants fired once.
 During the raid, Panther Mark Clark was also killed and several others were seriously wounded.
-Presidential candidate George Wallace was shot at a campaign stop in Maryland in 1972 while seeking the Democratic presidential nomination, which left him paraplegic.
+Presidential candidate George Wallace was shot at a campaign stop in Maryland, in 1972 while seeking the Democratic presidential nomination, which left him paraplegic.
 President Gerald Ford was the target of two assassination attempts within a matter of weeks in 1975, and escaped both incidents uninjured.
 In 1976, Orlando Letelier was assassinated.

 During the 1960s and 1970s, many extremists joined left-wing groups, often spurred by the civil rights movement or the Vietnam War.
 "Underground movement" radicals associated with groups like the Weather Underground, the New World Liberation Front, Chicano Liberation Front, and the Symbionese Liberation Army claimed responsibility for hundreds of small-scale bombings in the 1970s.
-In an eighteen-month period between 1971 and 1972, the FBI recorded 2,500 bombings in the U.S. – nearly five per day.
+In an eighteen-month period between 1971 and 1972, the FBI recorded 2,500 bombings in the U.S.—nearly five per day.
 They were usually detonated with prior warning or at night, resulting in few casualties and limited public outcry.
-The bombings were usually intended to destroy property such as government buildings, with the goal of affecting decision making rather than taking lives.
+The bombings were usually intended to destroy property such as government buildings, with the goal of affecting decision-making rather than taking lives.
 The deadliest such attack in the 1970s, targeting a Wall Street restaurant in 1975, killed just four people.
 Public acceptance of the bombings was so pervasive that when a small bomb was detonated in a Bronx cinema, the audience refused to leave so they could keep watching the film.